Contextual Semi-Supervised Learning: An Approach To Leverage Air-Surveillance and Untranscribed ATC Data in ASR Systems: Experimental setup

 \subsection{Baseline ASR system}

 The lexicon is composed of a word-list assembled from the transcripts of all available annotated train databases and from additional public resources (e.g. airlines names, airports, countries, ICAO alphabet, way-points, etc).
 The pronunciation of new words (very common in ATC communications) is obtained with Phonetisaurus G2P \cite{phonetisaurus}.
-The language model is a tri-gram LM created by interpolating several LMs using SRI-LM~\cite{srilm}.
-An additional LM (only used during the interpolation, to further tune the final LM) is built from external data such as expanded callsigns from 2019\footnote{\nolinkurl{https://zenodo.org/record/3901482\#.X5cK9k_0m_4}}, expanded runaways (all combinations) and European way-points.
+The language model is a tri-gram LM created by interpolating several LMs.
+An additional LM (only used during the interpolation, to further tune the final LM) is built from external data such as expanded callsigns from 2019\footnote{\url{https://zenodo.org/record/3901482\#.X5cK9k_0m_4}}, expanded runaways (all combinations) and European way-points.

 All experiments are conducted with Kaldi speech recognition toolkit~\cite{povey2011kaldi}.
 We report results on state-of-the-art deep neural networks based architectures for hybrid-based ASR.
 All our models are composed of six convolution layers and 15 factorized time-delay neural network.
 We use the standard chain Lattice-free MMI (LF-MMI) based Kaldi's recipe~\cite{povey2016purely} for training the seed and SSL-based models.
 It also requires 100-dimensional i-vector features and 40-dimension MFCC features.
 Previous experiments~\cite{zuluaga2020callsign} suggested that adding noise to the train data that matches LiveATC audio channel brings considerable improvement in WERs in challenging test sets (e.g. \textit{liveatc\_mix}).
 We triple the training data by adding noises to the whole database between 5-10dB SNR and then between 10-20dB SNR.
 The baseline ASR system is trained on all available data for 5 epochs, which we call `seed system'.